kescardoso/kescardoso/README.md

 ![](https://github.com/kescardoso/kescardoso/blob/master/images/header.png)

-🔭 **I’m currently working on:** Finishing my diploma training at Code Institute, and working on my final milestone project
+🔭 **I’m currently working on:** Finishing my diploma training at Code Institute, and my final milestone project

 🌱 **I’m currently learning:** How to tend for an appartment garden and how to invest in Cryptocurrency